-Chemists often need to know how much heat energy is released or absorbed by a particular reaction.
-This measurement helps them to understand more about why the reaction occurs and make useful predictions.
+Chemists often need to know how much heat energy a particular reaction releases or absorbs.
+This measurement helps them understand more about why the reaction occurs and helps them make useful predictions.
 Calorimeters are instruments that measure the amount of heat released or absorbed by the contents during a reaction.
-It's easy to make a simple calorimeter, although the instruments used in labs are typically more precise.
+It's easy to make a simple calorimeter, but the instruments used in labs are typically more precise.

 Basically, a calorimeter measures the change in temperature of the calorimeter and its contents.
-If the calorimeter has been calibrated, the chemist will already have a number called the calorimeter constant, which tells her how much the temperature of the calorimeter changes per amount of heat added.
-Using this information and the mass of the reactants, the chemist can determine how much heat was released or absorbed.
-It's important that the calorimeter minimize the rate of heat loss to the outside, since rapid heat loss to the surrounding air would skew the results.
+After the calorimeter calibration, the chemist will already have a number called the calorimeter constant, which shows how much the temperature of the calorimeter changes per amount of heat added.
+Using this information and the mass of the reactants, the chemist can determine how much heat gets released or absorbed.
+It's important that the calorimeter minimizes the rate of heat loss to the outside, since rapid heat loss to the surrounding air would skew the results.

-It's easy to make a simple calorimeter yourself; all you need are two Styrofoam coffee cups, a thermometer or a lid.
+It's easy to make a simple calorimeter yourself.
+You need two Styrofoam coffee cups, a thermometer or a lid.
 This coffee-cup calorimeter is surprisingly reliable and thus is a common feature of undergraduate chemistry labs.
-More sophisticated instruments are found in physical chemistry laboratories, where chemists make use of so-called "bomb calorimeters."
-In these devices, the reactants are isolated in a sealed chamber called the bomb; an electrical spark ignites them, and the change in temperature can be used to determine the heat lost or gained.
+Physical chemistry laboratories have more sophisticated instruments such as "bomb calorimeters."
+In these devices, the reactants are in a sealed chamber called the bomb.
+After an electrical spark ignites them, the change in temperature helps determine the heat lost or gained.

-To calibrate a calorimeter, you use a process that transfers a known amount of heat -- measuring the temperature of some hot and cold water, for example, then mixing them in your coffee-cup calorimeter.
+To calibrate a calorimeter, you can use a process that transfers a known amount of heat such as measuring the temperature of some hot and cold water.
+For example, you can mix cold and hot water in your coffee-cup calorimeter.
 Next, you measure the temperature over time and use linear regression to calculate the "final temperature" of the calorimeter and its contents.
 Subtracting the heat gained by the cold water from the heat lost by the hot water yields the heat gained by the calorimeter.
-Dividing this figure by the temperature change of the calorimeter gives its calorimeter constant, which can then be used in subsequent experiments.
+Dividing this figure by the temperature change of the calorimeter gives its calorimeter constant, which you can use in other experiments.

-No calorimeter is perfect; they lose heat to their surroundings.
-Although bomb calorimeters in laboratories are insulated to minimize these loses, heat loss cannot, of course, be eradicated entirely.
+No calorimeter is perfect because it can lose heat to its surroundings.
+Although bomb calorimeters in laboratories have insulation to minimize these loses, it's impossible to stop all heat loss.
 Moreover, the reactants in the calorimeter may not be well-mixed, which leads to uneven heating and another possible source of error in your measurements.

 Aside from possible sources of error, another limitation involves the kinds of reactions you can study.
-You might want, for example, to know how much heat is released through the decomposition of TNT.
-This kind of reaction would be impossible to study in a coffee-cup calorimeter; however, and might not even be practical in a bomb calorimeter.
-Alternatively, a reaction may take place very slowly -- like the oxidation of iron to form rust.
+For example, you may want to know how the decomposition of TNT releases heat.
+This kind of reaction would be impossible to study in a coffee-cup calorimeter and might not even be practical in a bomb calorimeter.
+Alternatively, a reaction may take place very slowly such as the oxidation of iron to form rust.
 This kind of reaction would be very difficult to study with a calorimeter.